amirmohammedkk/downsodify/README.md

 - **ffmpeg :** For audio processing.
 - **yt-dlp :** For downloading YouTube videos.

+## Important Note on API Credentials

+This project uses Spotify API credentials that are linked to a specific account.
+Please be aware of the following:

+- **API Rate Limits**: Due to the usage of personal Spotify API credentials, there are limitations on the number of access tokens that can be generated.
+Excessive token generation may lead to disruptions in service.
+- **Credential Management**: If you encounter issues with access tokens, it is likely due to the rate limits imposed on the API.
+We are working on increasing the token limit to accommodate more users.
+- **Current Status**: If you face difficulties with the Spotify integration, please check the [Issues](https://github.com/amirmohammedkk/downsodify/issues) page for updates or potential workarounds.

+### How to Use with your credentials

+1. **Obtain Your API Credentials**: Ensure you have your own Spotify API credentials.
+You can obtain them by following the [Spotify API documentation](https://developer.spotify.com/documentation/web-api/).
+2. **Configuration**: Replace the placeholder credentials in the code with your own API credentials.

+For further assistance or to report issues, please visit the [Issues](https://github.com/amirmohammedkk/downsodify/issues) page.

 ## Contributing

 Contributions are welcome!
 If you have suggestions or improvements, please submit a [pull request](https://github.com/amirmohammedkk/downsodify/pulls) or open an [issue](https://github.com/amirmohammedkk/downsodify/issues/new/choose).